pasgabriele/lora-weather-station/External module/README.md

  - Verify battery voltage measurement
  - Verify ESP32 powered from TP4056 output to SH1.25 input
  - Verify sensors powered from ESP32 3V3 pin
+ - Modify rain and wind wiring.
+GPIO35 and GPIO34 cannot be used.
+They are pin input only!!!

 The External module is the set of all necessary sensors to detect weather data.
 It is able to detect the following measures:
 - Temperature ![](https://img.shields.io/badge/status-ok-green)